Burundi: UN involvement

-The 2005 Constitution formalised a complex power-sharing architecture that has been described as "associational" in its logic, as it aims to provide guarantees of representation for the Tutsi minority without entrenching the ethnic cleavage at the centre of Burundian politics.
+The focus of the UN's mission had been to enshrine the power-sharing arrangements in a popularly voted constitution, so that elections may be held and a new government installed.
+Disarmament, demobilisation and reintegration were done in tandem with elections preparations.
+The 2005 constitution was approved with over 90% of the popular vote.
+The constitution formalised a complex power-sharing architecture that has been described as "associational" in its logic, as it aims to provide guarantees of representation for the Tutsi minority without entrenching the ethnic cleavage at the centre of Burundian politics.
 This institutional design provides an original contribution from Burundian negotiators and constitution makers to institutional options to manage ethnic conflict.